-Contributions for your spouse must be made to a separate Roth IRA established by your spouse as the despositor or grantor of his or her own Roth IRA and your spouse becomes subject to all of the privileges, rules, and restrictions generally applicable to Roth IRAs.
+Contributions for your spouse must be made to a separate Roth IRA established by your spouse as the depositor or grantor of their own Roth IRA and your spouse becomes subject to all of the privileges, rules, and restrictions generally applicable to Roth IRAs.
 This includes conditions of eligibility for distribution; designation of beneficiaries and distribution in the event of your spouse's death; tax treatment of withdrawals and distributions.

 No Maximum Age Limit.
 There is no maximum age limit for making a Roth IRA contribution.
-Attainment of any age does not prevent you from contributing to a Roth IRA, as long as you are
+Attainment of any age does not prevent you from contributing to a Roth IRA, as long as you are alive.

 April 15 Funding Deadline.
-Contributions to a Roth IRA for the previous tax year must be made by the tax-filing deadline (not including extensions) for filing your federal income tax return.
+Contributions to a Roth IRA for the previous tax year must be made by the taxfiling deadline (not including extensions) for filing your federal income tax return.
 If you are a calendar-year taxpayer, your deadline is usually April 15.
 If April 15 falls on a Saturday, Sunday, or legal holiday, the deadline is the following business day.

 Lower Contribution Limits.
-To determine the maximum contribution to a Roth IRA if your AGI for 2023 is between \$138,000 and \$153,000 (between \$218,000 and \$228,000 if married, filing jointly or between \$0 and \$10,000 if married, filing separately), the following steps must be taken:
+To determine the maximum contribution to a Roth IRA if your AGI for 2025 is between \$150,000 and \$165,000 (between \$236,000 and \$246,000 if married, filing jointly or between \$0 and \$10,000 if married, filing separately), the following steps must be taken:

-- (a) Subtract your AGI from \$153,000 (\$228,000 if married, filing jointly; \$10,000 if married, filing separately) - (b) Multiply the result in Step 'a' by the applicable dollar amount divided by \$15,000 (\$10,000 if married) - (c) If the result in Step 'b' is not a multiple of \$10, round up to the next multiple of \$10. - (d) The result in Step 'c' is your allowable contribution limit.
+- (a) Subtract your AGI from \$165,000 (\$246,000 if married, filing jointly; \$10,000 if married, filing separately). - (b) Multiply the result in Step 'a' by the applicable dollar amount divided by \$15,000 (\$10,000 if married). - (c) If the result in Step 'b' is not a multiple of \$10, round up to the next multiple of \$10. - (d) The result in Step 'c' is your allowable contribution limit.
 If it is more than \$0, but less than \$200, your allowable contribution limit is \$200.

-However, if you are a single taxpayer and your 2023 AGI is \$153,000 or above (\$228,000 or above if married and filing jointly, or \$10,000 or above if married and filing separately), you are not permitted to make a Roth IRA contribution for the year.
+However, if you are a single taxpayer and your 2025 AGI is \$165,000 or above (\$246,000 or above if married and filing jointly, or \$10,000 or above if married and filing separately), you are not permitted to make a Roth IRA contribution for the year.
 For this purpose, a deductible Traditional IRA contribution is not allowed as a deduction in computing AGI, and any amount of a rollover/conversion from a Traditional IRA to a Roth IRA is not taken into account.